Battle of Sedan (1940): Missed chance

 During 14 May, General Lafontaine had moved the 55th Infantry Division's command post from its position on the Marfee heights to Bulson, 10–11 km south of Sedan.
 The French had prepared, to an extent, for a German breakthrough at Sedan, and accordingly placed X Corps available for a counter-attack.
 It was to occupy the Bulson position on the Chéhéry–Bulson–Haraucourt axis and strike at the Meuse bridgeheads.
 The terrain included heavily wooded areas, and the units left behind convinced General Charles Huntziger, commander of the French Second Army, that they would be able to hold Bulson, and the Germans would not be able to exploit their tactical victory at Sedan on 14 May.

-The Germans suffered a seven-hour delay in getting their armour across the bridge from 01:20-07:30, which could have been disastrous for the Panzer divisions.
-The French had already initiated plans for counter-attacks with armour on the German-held bridgehead during the night but delays in bringing up forces and hesitation on the part of local overall French command at large, made worse by mistaken intelligence reports and by the resulting confusion from the panic and retreat of the infantry who had also abandoned their positions and artillery as part of the "panic of Bulson", made an attack possible only in the morning of 14 May.
+The Germans had a seven-hour delay in getting their armour across the bridge from 01:20-07:30, which could have been disastrous for the panzer divisions.
+The French had already initiated plans for counter-attacks with armour on the German-held bridgehead during the night, but delays in bringing up forces and hesitation on the part of local overall French command at large, made worse by mistaken intelligence reports and by the resulting confusion from the panic and retreat of the infantry who had also abandoned their positions and artillery as part of the "panic of Bulson", made an attack possible only in the morning of 14 May.
 The commander of X Corps' artillery, Colonel Poncelet, had tried to keep his units where they were, but had reluctantly ordered a retreat.
-This decision resulted in the Corps artillery battalions abandoning many heavy artillery pieces and caused the collapse of the 55th Infantry Division ("panic of Bulson") and a partial collapse of the 71st Infantry Division.
+This decision resulted in the corps' artillery battalions abandoning many heavy artillery pieces and caused the collapse of the 55th Infantry Division ("panic of Bulson") and a partial collapse of the 71st Infantry Division.
 Poncelet killed himself a few days later.

 On 13–14 May, the Germans were vulnerable.
-A strong attack at this point by the French armoured units could have prevented Guderian from breaking out of the Meuse bridgeheads and changed the outcome of the campaign.
-However, the French commanders, deeply schooled and versed in the defensively-focused doctrine of methodological warfare, were located far to the rear, which meant they lacked a real-time picture of the battle.
+A strong attack at this point by the French armoured units could have prevented Guderian from breaking out of the bridgeheads and changed the outcome of the campaign.
+However, the French commanders, deeply schooled and versed in the defensively focused doctrine of methodological warfare, were located far to the rear, which meant they lacked a real-time picture of the battle.
 The French forces in the area were also hindered by mistaken intelligence reports which suggested that German tanks had already crossed the Meuse river, several hours before the first German tank actually did so.
 When intelligence did filter through, it was outdated.
-This was to prove fatal, especially coupled with the fact that the French generalship at large was expecting a considerably more prolonged process of initial German assault phase and overall attack effort as a whole.
+This was to prove fatal, especially coupled with the fact that the French generalship at large was expecting a considerably more prolonged initial German assault phase and overall attack.